MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Microsoft.Graph.Groups.md

 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
+Supports $expand.

 ### [Get-MgGroupMemberOfByRef](Get-MgGroupMemberOfByRef.md)
-Users, contacts, and groups that are members of this group.
+Groups and administrative units that this group is a member of.
-HTTP Methods: GET (supported for all groups), POST (supported for security groups and mail-enabled security groups), DELETE (supported only for security groups) Read-only.
+HTTP Methods: GET (supported for all groups).
+Read-only.
 Nullable.
+Supports $expand.

 ### [Get-MgGroupMemberWithLicenseError](Get-MgGroupMemberWithLicenseError.md)
 A list of group members with license errors from this group-based license assignment.
 Read-only.

 ### [Get-MgGroupMemberWithLicenseErrorByRef](Get-MgGroupMemberWithLicenseErrorByRef.md)
-Groups and administrative units that this group is a member of.
-HTTP Methods: GET (supported for all groups).
+A list of group members with license errors from this group-based license assignment.
 Read-only.
-Nullable.

 ### [Get-MgGroupOnenoteNotebookFromWebUrl](Get-MgGroupOnenoteNotebookFromWebUrl.md)
 Invoke action getNotebookFromWebUrl